UnforeseenOcean/Ascender/README.md

 I apologize if this repo made you run to the toilet with sheer volume of uneducated guessworks!

+## How to download the game
+1. Install Steam.
+2. Register or log into your account.
+3. Follow this link: steam://install/233630/
+4. You're done!
+This requires at least 2GB of hard disk space.
 ## Files
 `LICENSE`: License info.
 This repo is licenced under LGPL-3.0.